Rampage (Marvel Comics): Fictional character biography

 Stuart Clarke was born in East Lansing, Michigan.
 He was working as an engineer at a company when he created an exo-skeleton suit.
 His company was bankrupted by recession, and he attempted a bank robbery but battled and was defeated by the Champions.
-He was freed from custody by Griffin and Darkstar.
-He battled the Champions again, and was injured in an explosion.
-Clarke subsequently needed to use a wheelchair, and sought revenge on the Champions soon after their disbanding.
-He manages to hypnotize Iceman and entrap him in one of the Rampage suits, forcing him to battle Angel and a visiting Spider-Man.
+After being injured in an explosion, Clarke is forced to use a wheelchair, and seeks revenge on the Champions soon after their disbanding.
+He manages to hypnotize Iceman and entrap him in one of the Rampage suits, forcing him to battle Angel and Spider-Man.

-Clarke ends up homeless and his suits are stored away in a lab, their secrets pored over by profit-minded scientists.
-Clarke has secreted away a small device that allows him over the course of many weeks, to unlock the control protocols for the suit.
-Eventually they literally bust out by themselves.
-Clarke and several of his homeless friends put on the suits and become known as the Recession Raiders.
+Clarke ends up homeless and his suits are stored away in a lab.
+Over the course of several weeks, Clarke unlocks the control protocols for the suits, allowing him to remotely control the suits and break them out of the lab.
+Clarke and his friends begin using the suits together and become known as the Recession Raiders.
 They soon get into a fight with Wonder Man and Beast.
-The fight gets dangerous when the suit hits Beast with a brick chimney.
-Enraged, Wonder Man subdues the entire squad.
+During the fight, Beast is hit with a brick chimney.
+Enraged, Wonder Man subdues the Raiders.
 Beast recovers after a short hospital stay.

 Wonder Man's enemy Lotus springs Clarke from jail and participates in the creation of the armored team Armed Response.
-Alongside Splice and Armed Response, Rampage was sent by Lotus to battle Wonder Man and the super-powered group, the Crazy-Eight.
+Alongside Splice and Armed Response, Rampage is sent to battle Wonder Man and the group Crazy-Eight.
 The eight, all personal friends of Wonder Man, manage to summon Wonder Man's help and the villains are defeated.
-During the fight Rampage hesitates to kill several Eight members; wondering instead if he might be able to use them to create better technology.

 Rampage and his suit become the base for a private security force for Los Angeles.
 This group is called 'Armed Response' and are secretly corrupt.
 The Crazy-Eight deliver proof of this to the media, despite Armed Response's attempt to murder them.
 The force is shut down.

-Years later, Stuart Clarke is working for magnate and super-criminal Sunset Bain, together with Parnell Jacobs - the villainous War Machine.
-Clarke apparently built an entirely new armor, retro-engineering from the original, which had been found by Jacobs.
-After a successful test of fire, Clarke upgraded the armor considerably, but was fired by Bain after it failed to destroy Iron Man.
-Later, when he is working with the Punisher he uses Castle to eliminate Bain, who had been setting him and Jacobs against each other.